 While social ecologists and deep ecologists are in discord, they both believe that humans should play a more significant role in conserving the ecosystem.

 Humans must use sources around them in a sustainable way.
-Anything, if used up in a desultory way, should bring a tumult in a whole ecosystem.
+If used up in a desultory way, anything should bring a tumult in a whole ecosystem.

 It is up to humans to control the fate of this planet.
 If humans consider the points mentioned above and start taking action, then some improvements are possible; otherwise, the living conditions on this planet can deteriorate.